drsaint1/mini-game/GAME_DOCUMENTATION.md

    - Click "Connect Wallet" on the main screen
    - Approve the MetaMask connection request
-   - Ensure you're connected to Etherlink Testnet
+   - Ensure you're connected to Somnia Testnet

 2. **Get Your First Car**

    - Visit the "Car Lot" from the main menu
-   - Purchase a Starter Car for 0.01 XTZ
+   - Purchase a Starter Car for 0.01 STT
    - Your new car will appear in your garage

 3. **Start Racing**